yanazlatanova/emotion-recognition/report/main.typ

     - *amusement:* 0.33 (1 out of 3 raters).
     - *joy*: 0.33 (1 out of 3 raters)

 This aggregation gives more weight to emotions confirmed by multiple raters while still capturing the presence of less-agreed-upon emotions.
 It preserves the richness of the label diversity without resorting to semi-supervised learning.
 Essentially, it gives us a confidence level of the emotions per text.
+We found this preferable to majority vote aggregation since it preserves different annotators' perspectives @disagreements, while avoiding the different issues that arise with assigning a "ground truth" label to a text @disagreements @alm @variation

 While annotator disagreement and emotion uncertainty has been explored before @label_quality @unknown_reliability @black_white @disagreements, this way of transforming the dataset seems to be a novel approach in treating annotator disagreement in both the GoEmotions dataset and emotion recognition, as it seems quite more to aggregate label disagreements into a single one @black_white since it introduces uncertainty into emotion recognition, transforming our multi label classification task into multi label regression problem, using "soft" labels instead.
 Arguably, this also gives a hierarchical label structure to the emotions @are_we_really, enabling this dataset to be used for point-wise learning to rank tasks.
 While this is not our priority, our metrics and models will take this into account as well.